yiisoft/payments/README.md

     style K fill:#9f9,stroke:#333,stroke-width:2px
 ```

-The library provides a unified interface for multiple payment gateways, with each gateway implementing the `PaymentsInterface`.
+The library provides a unified interface for multiple payment gateways, with each gateway implementing the `PaymentGatewayInterface`.
 The main components are:

-- **PaymentsInterface**: Defines the common API for all payment gateways
+- **PaymentGatewayInterface**: Defines the common API for all payment gateways
 - **AbstractGateway**: Base class with shared functionality
 - **Gateway-specific implementations**: Classes like `StripeGateway` and `PayPalGateway`
 - **Data Models**: `Customer`, `PaymentIntent`, `PaymentMethod` for type-safe operations